-- 19. The Schools have Pastoral Committees that meet weekly to ascertain pupils' wellbeing and levels of need; procedures and systems relating to this document and approach are described in Appendices 3 & 4. - 20.
+- 24. The Schools have Pastoral Committees that meet weekly to ascertain pupils' wellbeing and levels of need; procedures and systems relating to this document and approach are described in Appendices 3 & 4. - 25.
 The Schools will always take into account the context within which such incidents and/or behaviours occur so that wider environmental factors present in a child's life that could impact on their safety and welfare are given due consideration.
 Pastoral staff consider this contextual approach to safeguarding regularly, both informally and formally.
 At KESW this includes weekly Housemaster/mistress meetings, Pupil Wellbeing Committee, SLT and SMT meetings.
 At BHS, this takes the form of staff briefings, SMT meetings, and Pastoral Committee meetings.
-The outcomes and actions resulting are recorded. - 21.
+The outcomes and actions resulting are recorded. - 26.
 All staff have been made aware that SEND pupils (and others as detailed in the following paragraph) may be at additional risk of harm and can be more prone to peer group isolation or bullying (including prejudice-based bullying) than other children.
 There is potential for children with SEND or certain medical conditions to be disproportionately impacted by behaviours such as bullying, without outwardly showing any signs and there are associated communication barriers and difficulties in managing or reporting these challenges.
-In order to minimise these risks, DSLs work closely with Pastoral staff and the SENDCOs to consider children holistically.
+In order to minimise these risks, DSLs work closely with Pastoral staff and the SENDCOs to consider children holistically. - 27.
+The Bridewell Schools are co-educational schools and are committed to fostering a safe and inclusive learning environment for all pupils, regardless of gender, gender identity or gender questioning.
+We recognise that gender-based bullying, harassment, and discrimination can have a significant negative impact on students' well-being and academic achievement.
+To address this, we will implement further procedures to prevent and respond to such incidents promptly and effectively.
+These measures may include: providing further training to staff on gender-based bullying and harassment and offering support and resources to students who have experienced such incidents.